-- A. Access shall be from the existing Wymeswold Industrial Park and/or a new access off Burton Lane.
-There shall be no access to the former Wymeswold Airfield; - B. In consultation with the Highway Authority, measures to be taken to discourage HGVs from entering and leaving the site via Burton on the Wolds village; - C. A landscaping scheme is undertaken which includes: - a. the retention or replacement of trees and hedges of native species along the boundary of the site; - b. the planting of trees and hedges of native species along the southern boundary of the site; and - c. the planting of trees to replace any trees lost within the site.
+- A. Access shall be from the existing Wymeswold Industrial Park and/or a new access off Burton Lane; - B. In consultation with the Highway Authority, measures to be taken to discourage HGVs from entering and leaving the site via Burton on the Wolds village; - C. A landscaping scheme is undertaken which includes: - a. the retention or replacement of trees and hedges of native species along the boundary of the site; - b. the planting of trees and hedges of native species along the southern boundary of the site; and c. the planting of trees to replace any trees lost within the site.

-- ✓ Identify and then meet the housing, business and other development needs of the Wolds Villages with particular attention to the need for small housing units and provision for older people. - ✓ Maintain and enhance Wymeswold Industrial Park's role as a strategic employment site.
+- Identify and then meet the housing, business and other development needs of the Wolds Villages with particular attention to the need for small housing units and provision for older people. - ✓ Maintain and enhance Wymeswold Industrial Park's role as a strategic employment site.